SkillsUnion-SE-Zero/py_flask_mar_apr_2023/lectures/week2/Week2ThursdayOutline.md

 - Normalization (briefly)
 - Data types
 - Creating our first entity-relationship diagram (ERD) with a one-to-many relationship
-- Creating a many-to-many relationship
+- Creating a many-to-many relationship (ERD) - in a separate video